Fire safety guidance strengthened for new high-rise homes | Department for Levelling Up, Housing & Communities

 On the changes to building regulations, we are encouraged that unsafe MCM PE cladding panels are banned on all buildings and that the government has promised stronger safety standards for the use of combustible materials on external walls.

-In addition, the government has today introduced tougher standards for external wall materials on new medium-rise blocks of flats.
+In addition, the government recently introduced tougher standards for external wall materials on new medium-rise blocks of flats.

 The government previously announced a ban on the use of combustible materials in and on the external walls of new blocks of flats over 18m, in England – as well as hospitals, student accommodation and dormitories in boarding schools.

-Further regulatory updates, introduced today, will now see this ban extend to new hotels, hostels and boarding houses of this height.
+Further regulatory updates, introduced recently, will now see this ban extend to new hotels, hostels and boarding houses of this height.

 These changes will also ban Metal Composite Material panels with unmodified polyethylene core, known as MCM PE, on all new buildings at any height.
 This follows research carried out by the government and evidence heard at the Grenfell Tower Inquiry on the serious fire safety risks associated with this material.